samkenxstream/SAMkenxtatum-blockchain-connector/README.md

-# DEPRECATED: Tatum Blockchain Connector
+# Tatum Blockchain Connector
-This repository will no longer be maintained since all connectors have been moved to Tatum API.
+All connectors have been moved to Tatum API.

 This repository is used as a place to find all connectors to the blockchains, which are integrated inside Tatum API.